swcarpentry/good-enough-practices-in-scientific-computing/index.md

 -   Project Organization: organizing the digital artifacts of a project to ease discovery and understanding.

--   Version Control: keeping track of how various components of your project change over time.
+-   Tracking Changes: recording how various components of your project change over time.

--   Manuscripts: writing manuscripts in a way that easily tracks changes and minimizes manual merging of conflict.
+-   Manuscripts: writing manuscripts in a way that leaves an audit trail and minimizes manual merging of conflict.

 ### Acknowledgments